Summer safety tips for you and your pets!

 Fleas are also a bug to watch out for and there are many products to prevent them.
 Talk to your veterinarian about the best option for your dog.

-Flies such as horse and deer flies can cause itching and irritation.
-To learn more, read our blog.
+Flies, such as horse and deer flies, can cause itching and irritation.
+To learn more, check out our blog four bugs to be aware of this summer with your pets.

 Testimonial